-While this fact may escape a superficial observer, due to a need to cover vast distance, a sparse population may also be conductive to the development of certain industries, like trucking.
+While this fact may escape a superficial observer, due to a need to cover the vast distance, a sparse population may also be conducive to the development of certain industries, like trucking.

-17 trucking and diesel tech schools exists in North Dakota.
+17 trucking and diesel tech schools exist in North Dakota.

 While average tuition just exceeds 5000$ ($5,197), this burden is offset by the average scholarship of $2,639.

 At Williston State College you get an opportunity to receive one of their diesel technology scholarships.

 The same college also provides tool scholarships, to make it easier to obtain tools you will require for the successful completion of the diesel tech education.

 Diesel technology students can also benefit from the Alvin Hexen Scholarship (for students from northwestern North Dakota).

 What to Look For When Choosing a School